Inductive Biases for Deep Learning of Higher-Level Cognition: Declarative Knowledge of Causal Structure

-A human-centric version of this viewpoint is the psychological theory of affordances~\citep{gibson1977theory} that can be linked to predictive state representations in reinforcement learning: what can we do with an object?
+A human-centric version of this viewpoint is the psychological theory of affordances~\citep{gibson1977theory, cisek2007cortical, pezzulo2016navigating} that can be linked to predictive state representations in reinforcement learning: what can we do with an object?
 What are the consequences of these actions?
 Learning affordances as representations of how agents can cause changes in their environment by controlling objects and influencing other agents is more powerful than learning a data distribution.
-It would not only allow to predict the consequences of actions we may not have observed at all, but it also allows us to envision which potentialities would result from a different mix of interacting objects and agents.
+It would not only allow us to predict the consequences of actions we may not have observed at all, but it also allows us to envision which potentialities would result from a different mix of interacting objects and agents.
 This line of thinking is directly related to the work in machine learning and reinforcement learning on controllability of aspects of the environment~\citep{DBLP:journals/corr/BengioTPPB17, thomas2017independently}.
-A clue about a good way to define causal variables is precisely that there exist actions which can control one causal variable while not directly influencing the others (i.e., except via the causal variable which is being controlled).
-A learner thus needs to discover what actions give rise to interventions and how, but this can also help the learner figure out a good representation space for causal variables.
+A clue about a good way to define causal variables is precisely that there exist actions or skills to control one causal variable while not directly influencing most others (i.e., except as an effect of the causal variable which is being controlled).
+A learner thus needs to discover an intervention model (what actions give rise to what interventions), but the locality of interventions in the causal graph can also help the learner figure out a good representation space for causal variables.